Absolute income hypothesis

 In economics, the absolute income hypothesis concerns how a consumer divides their disposable income between consumption and saving.
-It is part of the theory of consumption proposed by economist John Maynard Keynes.
-The hypothesis was subject to further research in the 1960s and 70s, most notably by American economist James Tobin (1918–2002).
+It is part of the theory of consumption attributed to John Maynard Keynes.
+The american economist James Tobin (1918–2002) researched and developed this idea more extensively in the 1960s and 70s.

 Background

 Keynes' General Theory in 1936 identified the relationship between income and consumption as a key macroeconomic relationship.
-Keynes asserted that real consumption (ie adjusted for inflation) is a function of real disposable income, which is total income net of taxes.
-As income rises, the theory asserts, consumption will also rise but not necessarily at the same rate.
+Keynes asserted that real consumption (i.e. adjusted for inflation) is a function of real disposable income, which is total income net of taxes.
+As income rises, the theory asserts that consumption will also rise, but not necessarily at the same rate.
 When applied to a cross section of a population, rich people are expected to consume a lower proportion of their income than poor people.

 The marginal propensity to consume is present in Keynes' consumption theory and determines by what amount consumption will change in response to a change in income.